SnowConvert: Postgres Issues¶

 Description¶

-In Snowflake, the FETCH cursor statement always fetches the next row in the cursor.
-When transforming the code, SnowConvert will transform cursor orientations that are equivalent to a FETCH NEXT as they are functionally equivalent in Snowflake, namely:
+In Snowflake, the FETCH cursor statement retrieves the next row from a cursor.
+When converting code, SnowConvert transforms cursor navigation commands that are equivalent to FETCH NEXT since they perform the same function in Snowflake.

 Code Example¶